 Welcome and Acknowledgement of Country

 Including Acknowledgement of Country and Welcome to Country into meetings, gatherings, and events shows respect by upholding Aboriginal and Torres Strait Islander cultural protocols.
+It is important to understand the difference and treat both with respect.

 Welcome to Country